 The power density and the power density per square temperature gradient (power factor) are the two important parameters that uniquely identify the performance of a TEG.
 The design of the self-powered bolt started from characterization of three commercial thermoelectric generators from Digi-key namely 926-1216-ND (TEG1), 926-1192-ND (TEG2) and 926-1225-ND (TEG3).
 Table I contains the summary of the specification of the TEGs.
-The characterization included measuring (i). the TEG output power at different values of load resistors and at a constant temperature gradient, ΔT, between the faces of the TEG (ii). the TEG output power at different ΔT values at a matched load.
+The characterization included measuring (i) the TEG output power at different values of load resistors and at a constant temperature gradient, ΔT, between the faces of the TEG (ii) the TEG output power at different ΔT values at a matched load.
 The first test had to be done primarily because the input resistance of the TEG was required for the second test.

 The first test was done by keeping ΔT constant while varying the load resistance and recording the current and load voltage values to find the maximum power.
 This test was repeated for three ΔT values.
 The ranges of the temperature gradients that were tested were made as wide as possible to have a better understanding of the TEGs properties.
 The values of ΔT ranged from 5°C to 40°C. During these tests, the temperature of the hot side did not exceed 80°C. The resistor values used for this test ranged from 0.8Ω to 10KΩ.
 Then the gathered data was processed using MATLAB to determine maximum power point of the TEG for each ΔT.
 The second test was done by recording the output power of the TEG by using a matched resistor load and varying ΔT values.